 - to prospective parties in the context of a transactional due diligence review; and

 5.3 Except as required or permitted by law, when disclosure is made to a party other than TaxResources, Inc. or a third party provider of personal information processing services, the consent of the individual shall be obtained and reasonable steps shall be taken to ensure that any such third party has personal information privacy procedures and policies in place that are at least comparable to those implemented by TaxResources, Inc. Only that information necessary for the third party to provide services is shared.
-These third party companies do not have access to any financial information and are not allowed to retain, store, or use personally identifiable information for any secondary purposes.
+These third party companies do not have access to any financial information and are not allowed to retain, store, or use personal information for any secondary purposes.

 5.4 Personal information shall be kept only as long as it remains necessary or relevant for the identified purposes or as required by law.
 Depending on the circumstances, where personal information has been used to make a decision about a customer, TaxResources, Inc. shall retain, for a period of time that is reasonably sufficient to allow for access by the customer, either the actual information or the rationale for making the decision.